-Braking duties are taken up by the same setup as last year, with radially mounted Nissin 4-piston calipers and dual 298mm floating discs up front.
+Braking duties are taken up by nearly the same setup as last year, with radially mounted Advics 4-piston calipers accompanied by a new Nissin radial master cylinder and dual 298mm floating discs up front.

 Visually, the MT-09 received quite an overhaul, with all-new bodywork and a redesigned single LED headlight being the most apparent changes.

 There are plenty of other changes that we’re excited about, and can’t wait to put the new Yamaha MT-09 through its paces before it arrives in dealers in January 2021.